-Treatment of preoperative anxiety: Dosing is 10 mg IM prior to surgery
+Treatment of preoperative anxiety: Dosing is 10 mg IM before surgery.

 Treatment of seizures: 2 to 10 mg orally dosed 2 to 4 times daily as adjunctive maintenance therapy.
 For intermittent management of seizures, rectal gel 0.2mg/kg is an option.
 It may be repeated in 4 to 12 hours if needed.
 Do not exceed five uses per month or more than one dose every five days.

-Treatment of status epilepticus: 0.15 to 0.20 mg/kg IV per dose, and may be repeated once if needed.
+Treatment of status epilepticus: 0.15 to 0.20 mg/kg IV per dose and may be repeated once needed.
 Do not exceed 10 mg per single dose.
 Rectal administration of 0.2 to 0.5 mg/kg administered one time.
 Do not exceed 20 mg per dose.

 Like most benzodiazepines, the adverse reactions of diazepam include CNS and respiratory depression, dependence, and benzodiazepine withdrawal syndrome.

-Contraindications to diazepam include patients with a known hypersensitivity to diazepam and, due to a lack of sufficient clinical evidence, diazepam is also contraindicated in patients under 6 months of age.
+Contraindications to diazepam include patients with a known hypersensitivity to diazepam.
+Diazepam is also contraindicated in patients under 6 months of age.
 Other contraindications to diazepam include patients with severe respiratory insufficiency, myasthenia gravis, sleep apnea syndrome, and severe hepatic insufficiency.
-It is permissible in patients with open-angle glaucoma who are receiving appropriate therapy but is contraindicated in acute narrow-angle glaucoma.
+It is permissible in patients with open-angle glaucoma receiving appropriate therapy but is contraindicated in acute narrow-angle glaucoma.

 Diazepam classifies as FDA pregnancy category D, which means that there is positive evidence of human fetal risk.
 Still, the benefits from use in pregnant women may be acceptable despite the risk.
 The use of diazepam and other benzodiazepines in pregnancy correlates with an increased risk of congenital malformations, premature birth, low birth weight, and other neurodevelopmental abnormalities.
 However, additional studies are needed to confirm.

 Diazepam readily crosses the placental barrier, and use during pregnancy may result in neonatal withdrawal soon after birth.
 Symptoms of neonatal withdrawal include high-pitched cry, hypertonia, tremor, irritability, feeding difficulties, sleep/wake disturbances, gastrointestinal and autonomic disturbances, respiratory problems, and failure to thrive.
 The onset of withdrawal in a neonate whose mother has taken diazepam during the pregnancy could be anywhere from the first days of life to the first few weeks.
-Diazepam use during the last trimester of pregnancy can result in “floppy infant syndrome,” characterized by hypotonia, hypothermia, lethargy, respiratory distress, and suckling difficulties.
+During the last trimester of pregnancy, diazepam use can result in “floppy infant syndrome,” characterized by hypotonia, hypothermia, lethargy, respiratory distress, and suckling difficulties.

 Diazepam and its metabolites are excreted in breast milk and may produce effects in the nursing infant.
 Some studies have shown the relative infant dose (RID) of diazepam to be approximately 9%.
 Relative infant dose (RID) is the dose received via breast milk relative to the mother’s dose.
 A relative dose below 10% is within an acceptable range regarded as reasonably safe in the short term.
 However, due to diazepam’s long half-life, metabolites may accumulate in a breastfed infant.
-Therefore, an infant breastfed by a mother receiving diazepam should undergo monitoring for drowsiness, decreased feeding, lethargy, and failure to thrive.
-Discontinue breastfeeding in cases with high doses of diazepam, or when repeated administration will be necessary.
+Therefore, the clinician should monitor an infant breastfed by a mother receiving diazepam for drowsiness, decreased feeding, lethargy, and failure to thrive.
+Discontinue breastfeeding in cases with high doses of diazepam or when repeated administration will be necessary.

 The toxic-to-therapeutic ratio of benzodiazepines is very high, making them relatively safe medications.
 However, the potential of overdose from diverted diazepam always exists when combined with opioids, alcohol, or other centrally acting agents.
 Overdose in adults frequently involves the co-ingestion of other CNS depressants, which work synergistically to increase toxicity.
 In the case of single-agent diazepam overdose, symptoms manifest as CNS depression and are very rarely fatal.
 In mild cases, lethargy, drowsiness, and confusion are common symptoms.
 In cases of severe overdose, symptoms manifest as ataxia, diminished reflexes, hypotonia, hypotension, respiratory depression, coma (rarely), and death (very rarely).

-Treatment of benzodiazepine overdose involves the protection of the airway, fluid resuscitation, and the use of flumazenil if indicated.
+Treatment of benzodiazepine overdose involves protecting the airway, fluid resuscitation, and the use of flumazenil if indicated.
 Flumazenil works via competitive antagonism at the benzodiazepine receptor and can rapidly reverse coma.
 However, in patients with benzodiazepine tolerance, the use of flumazenil can precipitate acute withdrawal symptoms, autonomic instability, and seizures.

 Potential for Diazepam Abuse and Dependence

 Diazepam is a Schedule IV controlled substance with the potential for abuse.
-Development of dependence and tolerance can occur in those who are addiction-prone, on long-term treatment, or in those patients taking high doses.
+Development of dependence and tolerance can occur in addiction-prone, long-term treatment or those patients taking high doses.
 Thus, these individuals should be under careful supervision.
 Once an individual develops dependence, the risk of developing withdrawal symptoms increases.
 Signs of benzodiazepine withdrawal include tremor, rebound anxiety, perceptual disturbances, dysphoria, psychosis, agitation, irritability, restlessness, sweating, headache, confusion, myalgias, abdominal pain, and vomiting.
-In cases of long-term use and abrupt cessation, there is potential for hallucinations and epileptic seizures to occur.
+In long-term use and abrupt cessation, there is potential for hallucinations and epileptic seizures to occur.